Hungarian language

 It is also spoken by Hungarian diaspora communities worldwide, especially in North America (particularly the United States and Canada) and Israel.
-With 17 million speakers, it is the Uralic family's largest member by number of speakers.
+With 14 million speakers, it is the Uralic family's most widely spoken language.

 Classification

 Hungarian is a member of the Uralic language family.
-Linguistic connections between Hungarian and other Uralic languages were noticed in the 1670s, and the family itself (then called Finno-Ugric) was established in 1717.
-Hungarian has traditionally been assigned to the Ugric branch along with the Mansi and Khanty languages of western Siberia (Khanty–Mansia region of North Asia), but it is no longer clear that it is a valid group.
-When the Samoyed languages were determined to be part of the family, it was thought at first that Finnic and Ugric (Finno-Ugric) were closer to each other than to the Samoyed branch of the family, but that is now frequently questioned.
+Linguistic connections between Hungarian and other Uralic languages were noticed in the 1670s, and the family's existence was established in 1717.
+Hungarian is assigned to the Ugric branch along with the Mansi and Khanty languages of western Siberia (Khanty–Mansia region of North Asia).
+However, there is debate on whether that is a valid grouping.
+The classification of the Hungarian language as Uralic has historically been the subject of intense scholarly debate, with a number of prominent linguists arguing that Hungarian is a Turkic language.
+Historically, the language was written using the Old Hungarian Script, an alphabetic writing system born from the Old Turkic Script.

+When the Samoyedic languages were determined to be part of the family, some linguists initially assumed that Finnic and Ugric were closer to each other than to the Samoyedic branch of the family.
+That is now frequently rejected.